ufidon/eth/lectures/mod4/Vulnerabilities.md

 - Software loaded into memory
   - Enables computer program to interact with network resource or device
 - NetBIOS isn’t a protocol
-  - Interface to a network protocol
+  - It is an interface to a network protocol
 - NetBios Extended User Interface (NetBEUI)
   - Fast, efficient network protocol
   - Allows NetBIOS packets to be transmitted over TCP/IP
   - NBT is NetBIOS over TCP
+    - enabled by default prior to Windows Vista and Server 2008
 - Systems running newer Windows OSs
   - Vista, Server 2008, Windows 7, and later versions
   - Share files and resources without using NetBIOS